 From the outputs that you have listed in RADAR, please select those that you consider to be the best examples of your research, with the emphasis on those that were completed (or first made publicly available) in the past two to three years.
-While there is no minimum number of outputs, please do not include more than eight (and we expect far fewer from most staff).
+While there is no minimum number of outputs, please do not include more than four.
 We recognise that high quality research takes time to come to fruition, and are interested in what you regard as your highest quality examples.
 Make sure that any outputs described in this section have first been added to RADAR.